-To maximize glycogen synthesis, athletes should consume carbohydrates at a rate of 1.0-1.5 grams per kilogram of body weight every 2 hours for 6 hours postexercise.30 For example, Sue is a soccer player.
+To maximize glycogen synthesis, athletes should consume carbohydrates at a rate of 1.2 grams per kilogram of body weight per hour for 3-4 hours postexercise.30 For example, Sue is a soccer player.
 She weighs 150 pounds (68.2 kg).
-After a 1- to 2-hour practice or game, her carbohydrate needs are 68-102 grams of carbohydrates (68.2 kg \times 1.0-1.5 grams of carbohydrate per kilogram of body weight = 68-102 grams of carbohydrates) to be consumed within 30 minutes of the end of her training session/competition, and then again every 2 hours for 6 hours.
-She can obtain 68-102 grams of carbohydrates by consuming:
+After a 1-2 hour prac-